Marijuana and/or Cannabis - also know as weed, pot, hashish, grass, refer, Mary Jane, ganja and more.

 An ounce is about a sandwich bag worth.

-See here for our policy section on how much marijuana you can possess.
+See here for our policy section on how much cannabis you can possess.

 THC/CBD are labeled in milligrams in edible products.
 A standard dose is 10mg, however, if you have never tried it before, consider trying 5mg or half of a 10mg serving.
 Note that it can take anywhere from 30 minutes to 2 hours to kick in; be sure not to consume more as the intensity of the high will continue to increase over a long period of time.